aellonk/hackittogether/README.md

 ## True Blue For Good: Give Back with JetBlue
 Prototype made for JetBlue's challenge to create a product to demonstrate how JetBlue is the most caring airline in the world.
-This was achieved by creating a feature for JetBlue's website that allows customer to browser volunteering oportunities that partner with the airline, offering rewards in the form of True Blue points.
+This was achieved by creating a feature for JetBlue's website that allows customer to browse volunteering opportunities that partner with the airline, offering rewards in the form of True Blue points.

 ## Installation for OS X, Windows, Linux
 1. Clone this repository and then execute: